why Sanskrit is the best language for computer applications. computer in Sanskrit. computer applications in Sanskrit.

 In computer science, there are multiple systems that have been developed which have what is called high-performance semantics, meaning that they are more efficient than other systems.
 One of the best examples is how a language is used as a high-performance language in a sequence programming system computer in the Sanskrit language.
 This system defines a language called Gkontu Sāgri, or Unix Syntax, a recursive, dynamic, high-performance system that works by using natural language semantics.

-Sanskrit is the best language for computer. why natural language ?
+Sanskrit is the best language for computers. why natural language?

 You can imagine that a sentence in natural language has to be parsed first.
 That is where the initial language is interpreted by a “parser”, which gives you back the actual code and semantics.
 That is how natural languages work.
 There are also meta-languages that are used as language extensions.
 The syntax extension is called high-level programming language (HPL), and the semantics is a different set of semantics.
 This is where the reasoning about which language is a better language to use can be given, and a list of languages can be written.